By Tench Phillips, Naro Cinema

 Cats are quite unique among our animal brethren.
 I don’t know of another animal species that is quite so adaptable, perceptive, and intelligent.
 A cat can be fully integrated into the lives of humans and yet at the same time be completely independent and wild.
 We have heard the reasonable arguments that advocate for keeping our adopted outdoor cats inside the house.
 But it ain’t so easy.
 I challenge anyone to alter the behavior and willpower of an outdoor cat who has grown up on the streets and wants to return outdoors.

-Indeed the whole idea of keeping cats exclusively indoors only became feasible during the mid-twentieth century with the advent of kitty litter, canned cat food, and inexpensive spay and neutering.
+Indeed the whole idea of keeping cats exclusively indoors only became feasible during the mid-twentieth century with the advent of kitty litter, canned cat food, or cat feeders that you can learn more about at tuxedo-cat.co.uk, and inexpensive spay and neutering.
 Previous to that, the task of keeping active cats indoors could be a difficult and frustrating experience for both humans and cats.

 Feral cats live healthy, natural lives outdoors, just as cats have done for thousands of years.
 Removing healthy cats that can’t be socialized from their outdoor home and into shelters is a death sentence–and there is nothing humane about it.